Kuljeetchaudhary/alpha-_demo/README.md

-# alpha-_demo
+# alpha_demo
-This is the Demo for Git &amp; Github class
+This is the Demo for Git &amp; Github class.